Ren0k/Project-Atmospheric-Drag/README.md

 **Mk0 Liquid Fuel Fuselage**
 (0.623 * 0.4513463801) + (0.623 * 0.4513463801) + (0.2843845031 * 0.9253309388) + (0.1054340762 * 0.9253309388) + (0.5841462097 * 0.4513463801) + (0.2165691706 * 0.4513463801) + (0.2165691706 * 0.4513463801) + (0.5841462097 * 0.4513463801) = **1.645888758**

+Lets get the interpolated value from the overall mach transformation: